Skip to content

 ColorArmy green / dark coffee / navy / …

-Yardage40–55 m (independent per roll)
+Net length (inventory quantity, required)40–55 m (independent per roll)

-Wrapping up shipping after completion
+Wrapping up after completion

 9. Work-Dispatch Workbench + Work-Report Records